adarwoo/modbus_relay/docs/user_manual.md

 2. Undervoltage : The infeed voltage is lower than a configured threshold
 3. Overvoltage : The infeed voltage is higher than a configured threshold

 When an infeed defect is detected, the device will open the EStop relay.
-This should stop operations.

 ### Relay health monitoring

 All the relays are equiped with a position verification which is backed mecanically using a forced conduit.
+If a relay fault is detected (open or close):
+* the relay coil is de-energized, and the relay should become opened.
-If a relay is to fail, the fault is detected and the ESTop condition is trigggered in terminal mode - meaning, it cannot be reset, beside power cycling the device.
+* the ESTop condition is trigggered in terminal mode - meaning, it cannot be reset, beside power cycling the device.

-The faulty relay can be isolated with a disable command, but it should be replaced.
+The faulty relay can be isolated by disabling it in the configuration, but it should be replaced.

-### External EStop
+### External EStop command

 The modbus master can issue an EStop command.
 This external EStop condition can be:
 .
 Pulsed EStop.
 The system will halt, but can be resumed right after .
 Resetable EStop.
 The EStop condition is reset by pushing the 'EStop reset' push button.
 .
 Terminal.
 Only a power cycle can clear the condition.

-## Failsafe management

-The relays can be individually configured to go Open or Close when a fault is detected.
-If a relay fault is detected, the relay coil is un-energized, and the relay will be opened.

 ## Recovery mode

+The recovery mode is entered by pressing the 'EStop reset' push button for more than 3 seconds.<br/>
+It is used in the following situations:
-When a relay cannot be reached or is un-responsive, the following procedure can be used.<br/>
+* when a relay cannot be reached or is un-responsive
+* to overwrite the communication settings of the relay

+In these situations, the following procedure can be used:

 1. Start the RelayGuardian application
 2. Make sure the communication port is properly setup in the RelayGuardian
  * The connection should be marked as OK
 3. Issue a scan command in the RelayGuardian
  * The Modbus Rx LED should show some activity
- * If this is not the case, check the modbus is plagged correctly in the PC and the comm port is the correct one
+ * If this is not the case, check the modbus is plugged correctly in the PC and the comm port is the correct one
-4. If the device is not identified in this phase,
+4. If the device is not identified in this phase
-5. Push the relay 'EStop reset' push button for > 3s
+  1. Push the relay 'EStop reset' push button for > 3s
    * The Modbus LEDs are flashing flat
    * The communication values have been temporary reset to:
       | Configuration     | value             | Explanation                                    |